George Washington University Overview

 George Washington University Rankings

-GWU is ranked #115 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to our 2021 analysis, GWU is ranked #146 out of 2,320 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.
-It is also ranked #2 out of 9 schools in District of Columbia.
+GWU also holds the #2 spot on the Best Colleges in District of Columbia ranking.

-The following table lists the notable rankings from College Factual that GWU has received.
+The following table lists some notable awards GWU has earned from around the web.

 Where Is George Washington University?